gocd/www.go.cd/getting-started/part-1.md

 <h2 class="small_margins"><a name="installation"></a>Installation</h2>

-If you haven't installed GoCD yet, you can follow the installation guides to install both the [GoCD Server](https://www.go.cd/documentation/user/current/installation/installing_go_server.html) and at least one [GoCD Agent](https://www.go.cd/documentation/user/current/installation/installing_go_agent.html).
+If you haven't installed GoCD yet, you can follow the [GoCD Installation Guide](https://www.go.cd/documentation/user/current/installation/index.html) to install the GoCD Server at least one GoCD Agent.
 This is a good point to stop and learn about the first concept in GoCD.

 <div class="concept">
   <h3><a name="concept_server_and_agents"></a>Concept 1: Server and agents</h3>